binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 The following is a list of the best JavaScript crypto libraries we have available to us.
 I purposely left many out, as I don't want to muddy the waters and add more lower quality options:

-* Stanford JavaScript Crypto Library (SJCL)
+* **Stanford JavaScript Crypto Library (SJCL)**
   * Home page: [http://bitwiseshiftleft.github.io/sjcl/](http://bitwiseshiftleft.github.io/sjcl/) The default key stretching factor appears to be 1000.
 This should probably be adaptive to match the advances in hardware technology, as discussed under the [MembershipReboot](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) section.
   * SJCL demo page: [http://bitwiseshiftleft.github.io/sjcl/demo/](http://bitwiseshiftleft.github.io/sjcl/demo/) which helps to explain some of the creators reasoning.
   * Source Code: [https://github.com/bitwiseshiftleft/sjcl/](https://github.com/bitwiseshiftleft/sjcl/)
   * NPM package: [https://www.npmjs.com/package/sjcl](https://www.npmjs.com/package/sjcl).
 Yes the download count is way less than Forge, but SJCL is first in my list for a reason.
-SJCL provides minimal options of algorithms and cipher modes, etc. Just the best, to help ease the burdon of having to research many algorithms and cipher modes to find out which are now broken.
+SJCL provides minimal options of algorithms and cipher modes, etc. Just the best, to help ease the burden of having to research many algorithms and cipher modes to find out which are now broken.

   What's also really good to see is SJCL pushing consumers down the right path and issuing warnings around primitives that have issues.
 For example the warning against using CBC [https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers](https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers).
 I discuss this further in the [risks that solution causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.

   Other than the [countermeasure](#web-applications-countermeasures-cryptography-on-the-client-web-cryptography-api), This is probably the best offering we have for crypto in the browser.
 It has sensible defaults, good warnings, not to many options to understand in order to make good choices.
-This is one of those libraries that guide the developer down the right path.
+This is one of those libraries that guides the developer down the right path.

   Encrypts your plain text using the AES block cypher with a choice of cipher modes CCM or OCB2.
 AES is the industry-standard block-cipher for this purpose, one of the better choices for crypto in the browser if it must be done.
 AES comes in three forms.
 128 bit (very efficient), 192 bit and 256 bit.
 The modes of operation that SJCL have provided for use with AES are the following two [Authenticated Encryption with Associated Data (AEAD)](https://en.wikipedia.org/wiki/Authenticated_encryption) ciphers:

-  AES-CCM.
+  1. AES-CCM.
 Counter with CBC-MAC (CCM) is a mode of operation for cryptographic block ciphers of 128 bits in length.
-It is an authenticated encryption algorithm designed to provide both authentication and confidentiality.
+It is an authenticated encryption algorithm designed to provide both authentication and confidentiality

-  AES-OCB2.
+  2. AES-OCB2.
 [Offset CodeBook (OCB)](https://en.wikipedia.org/wiki/OCB_mode) is also a mode of operation for cryptographic block ciphers of 128 bits in length.
 OCB2 is an authenticated encryption algorithm designed to provide both authentication and confidentiality.
 OCB1 didn't allow associated data to be included with the message.
 Integrity verification is now part of the decryption step with OCB2.
 GCM is similar to OCB, but GCM and CCM don't have any patents.
-Although exemptions have been granted so that OCB can be used in software licensed under the GNU General Public License.
+Although exemptions have been granted so that OCB can be used in software licensed under the GNU General Public License

   * Uses PBKDF2 for One way hashing of passwords.
 More details around password hashing in the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section.
-* Forge
+* **Forge**
   * Source Code: [https://github.com/digitalbazaar/forge](https://github.com/digitalbazaar/forge)
   * NPM package: [https://www.npmjs.com/package/node-forge](https://www.npmjs.com/package/node-forge)
-  * JavaScript library that provides a native implementation of TLS and a large toolbox containing utilities and implementations (although many considered insecure now) for:
+  * Forge is a JavaScript library that provides a native implementation of TLS and a large toolbox containing utilities and implementations (although many considered insecure now) for:
     * Transports: TLS, HTTP, SSH, XHR, Sockets
     * Ciphers: AES, 3DES, DES and RC2
     * Cipher Modes:  GCM, ECB, CBC, CFB, OFB, and CTR
     * Asymmetric cryptography: RSA, RSA-KEM, X.509, PKCS#5, PKCS#7, PKCS#8, PKCS#10, PKCS#12 and ASN.1
     * Message Digests: SHA1, SHA256, SHA384, SHA512, MD5 and HMAC
     * Utilities: Prime number generator, pseudo-random number generator
-* OpenPGPjs
+* **OpenPGPjs**
   * Home page: [https://openpgpjs.org/](https://openpgpjs.org/)
   * Source Code: [https://github.com/openpgpjs/openpgpjs](https://github.com/openpgpjs/openpgpjs)

 ### Consuming Free and Open Source {#web-applications-identify-risks-consuming-free-and-open-source}
 ![](images/ThreatTags/average-widespread-difficult-moderate.png)